-The original Sudden Sight blog was inspired by my own story of finding clarity in my own life after dealing with the very real possibility of losing my vision.
-Even though it is not always easy to keep that clarity in focus, I use this blog and the posts I share as steps away from the chaos of life.
+The original Sudden Sight blog was inspired by my own story of finding clarity in life after dealing with the very real possibility of losing my vision.
+I’ll admit, it is not always easy to keep that clarity in focus.
+I use this blog and the posts I share as steps toward taming the chaos that health and other crises have made in my life.

-My blog posts are intended to help others who, like me, have experience acute and complex trauma, and for those who are living with chronic illness – be it mental, emotional, physical, or any combination of these.
-I find that they don’t usually act alone in our lives, and it can be nearly imposible to fight one without addressing them all.
+My blog posts are intended to help others who, like me, have experienced acute and complex trauma, and for those who are living with chronic illness – be it mental, emotional, physical, or any combination of these.
+I find that they don’t usually act alone in our lives, and it can be nearly impossible to fight one without addressing them all.